 - temporary incapacity,

 When an employee can no longer work, he receives state aid.
-For example, in the event of a work stoppage, Social Security pays him a daily allowance, and the employer must sometimes maintain his salary.
+For example, in the event of a sick leave, Social Security pays him a daily allowance, and the employer must sometimes maintain his salary.
 But these aids are often insufficient, and they are limited in time.
 “Prévoyance” funds cover day-to-day costs and expenses.

 Usefulness of the “mutuelle”